 Learn how to makeover a frame from Goodwill using chalk paint and sandpaper.

-I take you step by step how to makeover a frame from Goodwill.
+I want to teach you how you can makeover a frame from Goodwill.

-Have you priced frames at big box stores like Target, Walmart or Homegoods?
+Have you ever tried to check out the price of frames at big box stores like Target, Walmart, or Homegoods?

-The frame in this tutorial was a small investment.
+The frame below was a small investment.
 It cost me $1.99.
 Can you believe it?

 If you’re a regular Goodwill shopper, you’re probably not surprised by how much I paid.